bwajtr/javafx-desktop-ui-showcase/README.md

 # JavaFX Desktop UI Showcase

 This is just a JavaFX sample application to show capabilities of JavaFX in JDK1.8.
-To be precise, it's here just to showcase relation between fxml files, their controllers and how to it would be possible to build a desktiop UI application using JavaFX technology.
+To be precise, it's here just to showcase relation between fxml files, their controllers and how it would be possible to build a desktop UI application using JavaFX technology.

-Java desktop UI came a long way since AWT and Swing... nice...
+This is definitely a nice way how to build UI.
+Java desktop UI came a long way since AWT and Swing... awesome...

 ### What to expect